glasser/vote.davidglasser.net/content/post/my-biases.md

 to support those who can't afford market-rate housing, and if done carelessly will make matters worse for them.
 Solving that requires investment in specifically building affordable housing.
 Unfortunately, it feels like most local politicians are only interested in solving one of these twin problems.
+At this point, I am mostly skeptical of anyone who believes that they have found the single truth on how to fix the housing crisis.

 In general, I find that when [East Bay for Everyone](https://eastbayforeveryone.org/) (the East Bay YIMBY group) and the